2510subham/authorisation/Readme.md

 # Auth App

-1)clone the repo and run npm init
+1)clone the repo and run npm install
 2)then, npm run start

 # Tech stack used